parrt/msds692/hw/search.md

 Ok, back to this specific project.
 The version of the search engine you create for this section should look and perform just like the version using `dict`.
 The difference is **you cannot use the built-in dictionary operations** like `index[k]` for `dict` `index` and key `k`.
 You will build your own hashtable and call your own `get` and `put` functions explicitly to manipulate the index.

 Each element in a bucket is an association `(key,value)` where `value` is a set or unique list of document indexes.
 The buckets are themselves lists; do not confuse the buckets with the set of document indexes in each association.
-For example, `htable_put(index,'parrt', [99])` should add tuple `('parrt',[99])` to the bucket associated with key string `parrt`.
+For example, `htable_put(index, 'parrt', [99])` should add tuple `('parrt',[99])` to the bucket associated with key string `parrt`.
 The following method embodies the put operation:

 ```python
 def htable_put(table, key, value):